 Located outside of Bangor, 1,261 foot Bald Mountain in Dedham was once home to an alpine ski area.|

 Lift served skiing at Bald Mountain in Dedham dates back to 1950, when Penobscot Valley Ski Club President Walter "Slim" Melvin moved a rope tow there from Kings Mountain in Orrington.
 A warming hut was constructed at the foot of the tow two years later.

 Early in the morning of April 11, 1961, an Air Force F-101B Voodoo en route to Dow Air Force Base in Bangor crashed into the Kench Mountain subpeak of Bald Mountain.
 A search and rescue party, hampered by rain and two feet of snowpack, found the bodies of the pilot and radar intercept officer later that morning.

 After operating for nearly two decades as a rope tow area, a major investment was made for the 1967 season.
 A $337,000 Farmers Home Administration loan was obtained, funding the installation of a Hall T-Bar and double chairlift, the latter climbing 456 vertical feet.
 Funds were also reportedly used to expand parking and construct a three million gallon pond for a future snowmaking system.

-Another major investment was made for the 1970-71 season, when a $140,000 snowmaking system was installed on the night skiing trails.
-The 'latest and most sophisticated' system reportedly had significant issues.
+Another major investment was made for the 1970-71 season, when a $140,000 Linde snowmaking system was installed on the night skiing trails.
+Despite promising a season from early December to April courtesy the 'latest and most sophisticated' system from the German manufacturer, the installation reportedly had significant issues.

 Unfortunately for the ownership, the added debt soon took down Bald Mountain Corp., resulting in the Farmers Home Administration foreclosing on the $400,000 in debt.
 Bald Mountain likely closed in 1973.